chee86j/ForeclosureAuctionPyScraper/README.md

 1. Clone the repository.
 2. Set up a virtual environment:
    - MacOS/Linux: `source venv/bin/activate`
    - Windows: `python -m venv venv` `.\venv\Scripts\activate`
      Note: You may need to adjust your powershell's execution policy by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 3. Install required packages:
    - `pip install selenium aiohttp beautifulsoup4 aiolimiter pandas python-dotenv requests googlesearch-python`
 4. Run the scraper:
    - `python src/main.py`
 5. Export the scraped data to CSV:
    - `python export_to_csv.py`
+6. Add Zillow URLs to the Addresses:
+   - Run the Zillow URL formatter to generate Zillow URLs for the scraped addresses:
+     `python src/format_zillow_url.py exported_data.csv`
+7. Run the Zillow Scraper:
+   - `python src/zillow_scraper.py`
+8. Merge the Zillow Data with the Foreclosure Data:
+   - Merge the Zillow URLs with the auction data:
+     `python src/merge_data.py exported_data.csv exported_zillow_urls.csv`
+   - This generates `final_merged_data.csv` containing both auction and Zillow data.

 ---

 ## Key Features

 1.  **Reliable Data Extraction**: Automatically scrapes detailed auction data including case numbers, sale dates, property addresses, and status.
 2.  **Efficient Pagination Handling**: Capable of navigating through multiple pages to collect all available listings.
 3.  **Detailed Data Access**: Fetches additional details from each listing's 'Details' page, extracting specific information like attorney and plaintiff names.
 4.  **Advanced Web Scraping with Selenium**: Uses Selenium to handle complex web interactions and dynamic content loading, ensuring accurate data extraction even from JavaScript-heavy sites.
 5.  **Easy to Set Up and Use**: Quick setup process and straightforward commands to get the data you need.
 6.  **Efficient Data Storage**: Utilizes SQLite, a lightweight database solution, to store and manage the extracted data efficiently.
 7.  **Export Data to CSV**: Easily export the scraped data from the SQLite database to a CSV file for further analysis or reporting.
 8.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.
+9.  **Zillow URL Generation**: Automatically generates Zillow URLs for each property address and merges this information with foreclosure data, providing enriched details for each listing.

 ## Technologies & Libraries